wenlzhang/obsidian-task-chat/README.md

 An AI-powered Obsidian plugin that enables you to chat with your tasks.
 Filter tasks by text, folders, priority, due date, completion status, and more.
 Get AI recommendations and navigate directly to tasks in your notes.

-## ⚡ Three Search Modes
+## ⚡ Three Chat Modes

-Choose the mode that fits your needs:
+Choose the mode that fits your needs.
+Set your default in settings, override per-query in chat:

 | Mode | AI Usage | Cost | Best For |
 |------|----------|------|----------|